- Search The Registry

 - Youth Programs

 - About Us

 James Jackson Jr.

-Many contemporary books dealing with the racial and class struggles in the South pay tribute to the pioneer work of Jim and Esther Jackson, most notably the two-volume Pulitzer Prize winning biography of Du Bois by David Levering Lewis.
-James E. Jackson, Jr., a giant in the struggle for African American equality, world peace and socialism, died on Sept.
+Many contemporary books dealing with the racial and class struggles in the South pay tribute to the pioneering work of Jim and Esther Jackson, most notably the two-volume Pulitzer Prize-winning biography of Du Bois by David Levering Lewis.
+James E. Jackson, Jr., a giant in the struggle for African American equality, world peace, and socialism, died on Sept.
 1, 2007.
 He was one of the truly heroic figures of the Black freedom movement in America, the progressive movement generally, and the Communist Party USA.

 James and Esther Cooper Jackson, Love and Courage in the Black Freedom Movement,